Liverpool: Salah 20’, Fabinho 50’, Mane 90’+2

 Liverpool looked sharp and organized, and the football from both sides was free-flowing and expansive.
 With the traveling Kop in full voice, the atmosphere was the kind sorely missed over the past year.
 Elliott’s injury did cast a shadow on the event however, and fans will be eager to know if this is indeed the end of his promising first senior season.

-Liverpool’s Man of the Match vs. Manchester United
+Liverpool’s Man of the Match vs. Brentford

 This poll is closed